 The second type of emergency contraception comes in the form of a copper IUD.
 If you have an IUD inserted less than seven days after unprotected sex, it can be very effective at preventing pregnancy.
 What this method does is to make the uterus completely unreceptive to sperm.
 If inserted before ovulation, it will kill off the sperm before it can meet an egg.
 If inserted after ovulation, it will make it impossible for a fertilized egg to actually implant itself in the uterus.

 This is the most effective type of emergency contraception, but usually has to be inserted at a doctor’s office that has a qualified medical professional and access to the IUD.
+The IUD is the most effective type of EC — it works 99 times out of 100.
 Read here about the the pros and cons of having an IUD.

 When Can I Use Emergency Contraception?